 By the time 60 Minutes profiled Amazon founder Jeff Bezos in 1999, his net worth was already in the $9 billion range.
 So you’d expect Bezos to have amassed a luxury car collection by that point, right?

 Not so, CBS correspondent Bob Simon found out.
 Bezos was driving a modest Honda Accord at the time.
 “This is a perfectly good car,” he told Simon with a hearty laugh.
+While Bezos may have been comfortable pushing a $2,000 Honda Accord even after his accounts allowed for him to purchase a more luxurious ride, that didn't last long.
+Let's have a look at Bezos' car collection today.
+We'll also compare his collection to Elon Musk and Bill Gates.

 In the book The Everything Store, Brad Stone reported that Bezos kept driving Hondas until at least 2013, according to CNBC.